How to Choose Art for Your Home

 Do you have those problem areas in your home that you can never get quite right?
-The ones where you’ve repositioned some furniture, tried out new throw pillows or accessories, but it still doesn’t quite do the trick?
+Do you struggle with how to choose art for your home?
 At my home, that tricky spot is our foyer.
 Of course it just has to be the first thing guests see when they come into our home!

 I recently partnered with Minted, my go-to company for amazing fine art prints and paper goods from independent artists, to tackle this problem area once and for all.
 The right piece of art can really transform a space – read on my tips on how to make it work!